-The development occurs partly within Eastern Highveld Grassland and Chrissiesmeer Panveld, both ecosystems of which are listed in the National List of Ecosystems that are Threatened and in need of Protection (GNR 1002 of 9 December 2011), and subsequently listed in terms of the NEM:BA, Act No. 10 of 2004.
-Similarly, the development activity will be located within CBA and ESA, in excess of 300m2.
-Further, development activity will partly occur on Portion 1 and 2 of Farm No. 322 (Welgelegen), which are a declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940).
-The clearing is therefore currently located within the extent of the abovementioned private nature reserve.
-It should be noted that abovementioned Private Nature Reserve is in a process to have it withdrawn or de-proclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities.
+Similarly, vegetation clearance required for the facility will be located within Critical Biodiversity Areas (CBA) and Ecological Support Areas (ESA), in excess of 300m2 (ii).
+The Electrical Grid Infrastructure is located in the Mpumalanga Province outside urban areas, and wholly on Portion 1 and 2 of Farm No. 322 had an equivalent zoning or proclamation in terms of NEMPAA.

-Listing Notice 3, Activity 14(ii)(a)(c)(f)
+(Welgelegen), which are declared Private Nature Reserve (Langcarel Private Nature Reserve) under the Game Ordinance, 1949 (No. 23 of 1949) and the Native Flora Protection Ordinance, 1940 (No. 9 of 1940) (iii).
+It should be noted that abovementioned Private Nature Reserve is not being managed as a nature reserve and a separate process is underway to have it withdrawn or de-proclaimed (partially or wholly) as part of ongoing province-wide reserve verification efforts by the provincial authorities

-(i)(aa)(bb)(dd)(ff)(hh)
+Listing Notice 3, Activity 14(ii)(a)(c)(f) (i)(aa)(bb)(dd)(ff)(hh):